 - Input into the theme of Food Safety Week

-- Opportunity to help spread the message of food safety and support the Council through membership of one of our groups (Communication, Finance, Membership, Technical)
+- Opportunity to help spread the message of food safety and support the Council through membership of one of our groups (Communication, Finance, Membership, Scientific)

 Annual membership fees are due on the 1 July each year and are to be paid on invoice (30 day terms) from FSIC.
 You can join at any time.
 Read our FSIC membership code of conduct

 On acceptance of your application, a tax invoice for a membership subscription (refer below) will be emailed to you.